alexwlchan/alexwlchan.net/src/projects.md

 I love sharing what I've learnt.
 I've had some great teaching, and my blog posts and conference talks are how I pay that favour forward.
-There are hundreds of posts on this site,
+There are hundreds of posts on this site, quite a few others elsewhere, and you may have seen me speaking at events like [PyCon UK](https://2019.pyconuk.org) and [Monki Gras](https://monkigras.com).

-This page lists some of my projects, so you can get an idea of what I enjoy:
+This page lists some of my projects, so you can get an idea of what I've been up to:

 - [Wellcome Collection](#wellcome-collection)
 - [Writing](#writing)